jrcalgo/RelayRL-prototype/README.md

-# RelayRL, a Prototype Distributed Reinforcement Learning Framework
+# RelayRL, a Distributed Reinforcement Learning Framework

 > **Warning:**
 > This project is a **prototype** and is **unstable during training**.
 Use at your own risk and expect breaking changes.